Aelisya/Aelisya-Tweaker/README.md

 ## Report a bug or asking for a feature ?
 Follow the template or the issue will be closed immediately without reading !

+## Manifest V3
+The code for supporting manifest V3 is done and work very smoothly but since actually the stable version of Edge don't support it without error the migration is reported.\
+I develop new fonctions with the V3 code in mind for a faster update when the stable allow me to migrate.

 ## Chrome or Firefox
  - For the Firefox Case : Definitely droped, since they just mimic chrome i don't have time to loss to do the port on their plateform.
  - For the Chrome case i don't want to pay a cent to them, but if my extension must be on it (suddenly increase of user i can change my mind).